Jimmy Hudson: Fictional character biography

-During the Poison Hive's inter-dimensional invasion of Earth, various superhumans were forcefully bound to Symbiotes, The Poison consume the host's body and assimilate their memories, powers, and abilities in the process.
-Jimmy was one of the heroes bound with a Symbiote and later consumed by a Poison.
-After Jean destroys the entire Poison race through the Poison Queen, Poison/Jimmy Hudson becomes the last Poison alive wandering the Earth in Jimmy's human form.
-His body began an inner battle between the Poison's consciousness and Jimmy's consciousness fighting for control.
-While at the same time, Jimmy slowly begins regaining memories of his past, Jimmy's former teammates manage to track him down in hopes of saving their former friend.
-However their attempts are interrupted by Jimmy's half-brother Daken, who has been sent by Magneto to kill him if the Blue Team couldn't bring themselves to do so.
-The Poison attempted to flee after being forced into a fight with Daken which resulted in a brutal yet equal fight between them before being stopped by the Blue Team.
-Afterwards, Jean scans his mind, and confirms that Jimmy's consciousness has regained control of his body.
-However, he wishes to leave the team until he finds his place in the world.
-He was last seen in the last issue of X-Men Blue, where he secretly returns and stops Sebastian Shaw from launching a sneak attacking on Cyclops and Jean Grey.
+During the Poison Hive's inter-dimensional invasion of Earth, Jimmy is one of several superhumans who are forcefully bound to Symbiotes.
+After Jean Grey destroys the Poisons, the Poison possessing Jimmy remains in control of his body.
+Jimmy's former teammates in the X-Men manage to track him down in hopes of saving him.
+However, they are interrupted by Jimmy's half-brother Daken, who has been sent by Magneto to kill him.
+The Poison attempts to flee after being forced into a fight with Daken, which resulted in a brutal yet equal fight between them before being stopped by the Blue Team.
+Jimmy regains control of his body, but chooses to leave the X-Men until he finds his place in the world.

-In order to defeat Enigma, Jean Grey unleashes the Phoenix's full power, connecting to every mutant from X-Men's past, present, and future.
-Amongst the mutant she comes in contact was Jimmy Hudson Jr., who remains missing and absent from the establishment of the nation of Krakoa, Wolverine's return to life, and the rest of the major events of the Marvel universe.
+In order to defeat Enigma, Jean Grey unleashes the Phoenix Force's full power, connecting to every mutant from X-Men's past, present, and future.
+Among the mutants she connects with is Jimmy Hudson, who was absent during the establishment of the nation of Krakoa, Wolverine's resurrection, and several other events.